-Measures to Take After Being Bitten by a Dog
+Measures to Take After Being Bitten By a Dog

 First, seek medical attention.
-After being bitten by a dog, the Centers for Disease Control and Prevention (CDC) says that one of your biggest concerns should be the risk of infection.
+After being bitten by a dog, the Centers for Disease Control and Prevention (CDC) say that one of your biggest concerns should be the risk of infection.
 Dogs’ mouths are full of germs.
 Even if you suffered only minor puncture wounds, you could come down with a severe related illness in the days and weeks to come.

 From there, you should consider:

 Taking Pictures of the Dog and the Incident’s Scene